Dogras

 - Rites Of Passage

-- Rites of passage, such as coming-of-age ceremonies, are significant, marking important life transitions.
+- Rites of passage, such as weddings and naming ceremonies, are celebrated with elaborate rituals and community gatherings.

 - Culinary Traditions